kali-linex/linex/Documentation/process/howto.rst

-If you do not know where you want to start, but you want to look for some task to start doing to join into the kernel development community, go to the Linux Kernel Janitor's project:
+If you do not know where you want to start, but you want to look for some task to start doing to join into the kernel development community, go to the Linex Kernel Janitor's project:

 	https://kernelnewbies.org/KernelJanitors

 It is a great place to start.
-It describes a list of relatively simple problems that need to be cleaned up and fixed within the Linux kernel source tree.
-Working with the developers in charge of this project, you will learn the basics of getting your patch into the Linux kernel tree, and possibly be pointed in the direction of what to go work on next, if you do not already have an idea.
+It describes a list of relatively simple problems that need to be cleaned up and fixed within the Linex kernel source tree.
+Working with the developers in charge of this project, you will learn the basics of getting your patch into the Linex kernel tree, and possibly be pointed in the direction of what to go work on next, if you do not already have an idea.

-Before making any actual modifications to the Linux kernel code, it is imperative to understand how the code in question works.
+Before making any actual modifications to the Linex kernel code, it is imperative to understand how the code in question works.
 For this purpose, nothing is better than reading through it directly (most tricky bits are commented well), perhaps even with the help of specialized tools.
-One such tool that is particularly recommended is the Linux Cross-Reference project, which is able to present source code in a self-referential, indexed webpage format.
+One such tool that is particularly recommended is the Linex Cross-Reference project, which is able to present source code in a self-referential, indexed webpage format.
 An excellent up-to-date repository of the kernel code may be found at: